Welcome to Breathe's employment law hub

 • Internal training and communication plans

-With phased changes anticipated from April 2026, now is the time to audit and futureproof your policies.
+With phased changes throughout 2026 and 2027, now is the time to audit and future-proof your policies.

-These changes place a greater emphasis on proactive compliance, making regular audits and policy updates essential.
+These reforms place a greater emphasis on proactive compliance, making regular audits and policy updates essential.

 Introduction to employment law